ChristopherA/TokenEthics/docs/README.md

 "We're able to create a model that manages that regulation … how can we create frameworks for ICOs and ECU token sales that can make regulatory intervention … constantly irrelevant?

-"Yes, markets will eventually thrash things out—but information is unequal, power is unequal, time scales are unequal.
+"Yes, markets will eventually thrash things out — but information is unequal, power is unequal, time scales are unequal.
 There is some utility to having designs that either cause friction or have the properties that we would like them to have, because I may not survive to when markets will equalize."

 #### About Token Speculators